French city Lyon briefly evacuates metro on bomb alert

-LYON, France, Jan 18 (Reuters) - The southeastern French city of Lyon temporarily shut and evacuated its underground railway system due to a bomb alert, local officials and the city’s transport operator said.
+LYON, France (Reuters) - The southeastern French city of Lyon temporarily shut and evacuated its underground railway system due to a bomb alert, local officials and the city’s transport operator said.

 The metro was later reopened and traffic returned to normal after security experts carried out checks, the operator said.